SWANTON VILLAGE POLICE DEPARTMENT

-Most cops know a criminal when they meet one, and that highly developed professional skill is at the core of the Program's philosophy and success.
-Generally, kid behavior and conduct is most often the product of innocence, isolation, confusion, conflict and vulnerability, and can easily be confused with criminality.
+Most cops know a criminal when they meet one, and that highly developed professional skill is at the heart of the Program's philosophy and success.
+Generally, youthful behavior and conduct is most often the product of innocence, isolation, confusion, conflict and vulnerability, and can easily be confused with criminality.
 Thus, the Program has de-emphasized the traditional application of consequences and accountability, today's politically correct code for punishment and sanctions.
-Instead the program embraces a posture that recognizes the future value of all kids, and their individual situations, by responding calmly and thoughtfully to transgressions, while translating those incidents into teachable moments.
-Modeling civility, capacity, listening and understanding with kids, and assisting them in exploring their issues, promotes a kid's understanding of all the dimensions and impact of their transgressions, and exposes kids to reason, kindness, and reconciliation; qualities sorely lacking in today's world.
+Instead the program embraces a posture that recognizes the future value of all kids, and their current individual situations, by responding calmly and thoughtfully to transgressions, while translating those incidents into teachable moments.
+Modeling civility, capacity, listening and understanding with young people, and assisting them in exploring their issues, serves to promote a youth's understanding of all the dimensions and impact of their transgression, while exposing young people to reason, kindness, and reconciliation; qualities sorely lacking in today's world.

-The goal of the School Resource Officer Program is the hope that every police officer will come to fully understand the critical importance of every encounter with every kid, and use that encounter as an opportunity to provide constructive guidance and insight, because strong, positive, relationships with kids, along with a WELL DEVELOPED SENSE OF HUMOR are the key to enhancing not only school and public safety, but respect for the law and our institutions of justice.
+In closing, the larger goal of the School Resource Officer Program is the hope that every police officer will come to fully understand the critical importance of every encounter with every young person, and use that encounter as an opportunity to provide constructive guidance and insight, because strong, positive, relationships with young people, along with a WELL DEVELOPED SENSE OF HUMOR!! are the key to enhancing not only school and public safety, but respect for the spirit of the law and our institutions of justice.